-Springtime in the city.
+Springtime in New York City.
 Flowers are blooming, coats are coming off, and there's something special happening every day.

 For those of you not in the know, Macy's operates its flagship store on 34th Street, at Herald Square.
 It was built back in 1901, measures more than 2.2 million square feet, and is the world's second largest department store.

 Each year, Macy's has its famous holiday windows.
 I haven't seen those yet (adding them to my list now...), because I've always equated Herald Square with the T word - tourists.
 I know, very judgmental of me, but don't say you don't do the same!

 Macy's also puts on a flower show each year.
 Maybe it was my bias against visiting Herald Square, but I had never heard of the flower show until this year.